Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Local beers on tap at Sunriver Brewing.
 Image from their website.

-Parilla: This Bend staple is a wrap joint with an all-around good vibe.
+This Bend staple is a wrap joint with an all-around good vibe.
 If you are hungry on your way down the mountain and looking for something fun.
-We suggest you stop for a Fish Burrito or the Enter the Dragon wrap with peanut sauce.
 Don’t expect a classic Mexican joint.
-It’s not just anywhere that you can get fettuccine alfredo in a burrito…
+They serve creative and flavorful food!

 The first food cart lot in Bend offers a cozy and comfortable space.
 In the winter, they enclose and heat the seating area.
 Gas fireplaces and heated benches ensure maximum coziness!
 And of course, there have local beers on tap too.